vatsala-glory/backabse-vatsala-ex/README.md

 Some points regarding the application:

 <li>The Container components are Home and Details Components </li>
+<li>Rest all th epresentational components are present in component folder</li>
 <li>So the data flow from top to bottom.</li>
 <li>Using the API from weather app </li>
 <li>For forecast it fetches the data for next 5 days every 3 hour</li>